 We all know that people who are carrying around a lot of extra weight increase their risks of many diseases, including type 2 diabetes, heart disease, osteoarthritis and cancer.
-But how do you lose weight healthily?
+But how do you lower your BMI and lose weight healthily?

 What is body mass index (BMI)?